This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

-PREP: Move an oven rack to the bottom 1/3 of the oven and then preheat the oven to 425 degrees F. Spray a 9x13 pan and generously on the bottom and sides with cooking spray.
+PREP: Preheat the oven to 425 degrees F. Spray a 9x13 pan and generously on the bottom and sides with cooking spray.
 Place 6 tablespoons of butter in it (straight from the fridge).

 COMBINE: In a high-powered blender, combine 1 cup flour, 1 and 1/3 cups whole milk, 3 large eggs, 1 egg yolk, 1/2 teaspoon salt (reduce if using table salt or if sensitive to salt), 1 teaspoon vanilla, 3 tablespoons of white sugar, and (if desired) 1/4 teaspoon ground cinnamon.
-Before blending mixture, place the prepared pan (with butter in it) on the rack in the bottom 1/3 of the oven.
+Before blending mixture, place the prepared pan (with butter in it) on the oven rack (in the completely preheated oven!)

 BLEND: Blend the batter until smooth.
 Check the pan in the oven; the butter should be mostly melted.
 Pull out the pan and swirl it around to coat all the bottom of the pan with butter.
-Return to the oven until 100% melted.
+Return to the oven (if needed) until 100% melted.
 As soon as the butter is completely melted, immediately pour the batter from the blender into the pan.
 As you pour, pour in a figure-8 pattern.

 BAKE: Place the pan in the oven and bake for 18-23 minutes or until puffed, lightly browned at edges and peaks, and no longer glossy.
 (This is right at 20 minutes for me) Remove from the oven.

 SERVE: Immediately sprinkle on powdered sugar and cut into slices to serve.
 Serve with fresh berries and buttermilk syrup, if desired.
 Other serving options are described in the post.
 Dutch baby is enjoyed right after being made -- it doesn't store well.